naturepoems/naturepoems/quotes/The Nature Poets of the Baltic States (Early 20th century)/Carl Robert Jakobson/index.md

 ---
 layout: author
 title: Carl Robert Jakobson
-description: "A prominent Estonian poet and writer, Jakobson is celebrated for his lyrical nature poetry that reflects the Estonian countryside and its connection to national identity."
+description: "An Estonian poet and public figure, Jakobson integrated his love for nature into his poetry, often reflecting on the social and political conditions of his time alongside the beauty of the Baltic environment."
 subject: "The Nature Poets of the Baltic States (Early 20th century)"
 parent: The Nature Poets of the Baltic States (Early 20th century)
 permalink: /The Nature Poets of the Baltic States (Early 20th century)/Carl Robert Jakobson/